OlgaS16/Jupyter_Notebook/README.md

 # Jupyter_Notebook
-An interactive essay made in Google Collab
+An interactive essay made in Google Colab